 It’s this second configuration that matters most to me because it’s how I shoot them.
 When the F5 is loaded with heavier, Alkaline batteries, the F6 is only an ounce lighter.
 Due to the F6’s design, however, it feels significantly lighter in hand than the F5.
 Size is strictly personal preference – there’s no right or wrong.
 I understand the emotional connection to a larger camera – but practically speaking the advantage here has to go to the F6 for its either/or approach.

 MIRROR UP: The F5 has a mechanical lever allowing Mirror Lock Up, where the F6 has a setting on the Film Advance Mode Selector dial.
 The F6’s configuration is a disadvantage because the photographer is forced to choose between a self timer and M-up.
 Sometimes you want both.
 The F5 allows the photographer to set the lever manually and still use the Self Timer on the dial.
-Practically speaking this is a non-issue for many because of the number of ways a camera’s shutter can be tripped without a timer.
+Practically speaking this is a non-issue for many because of the number of other ways a camera’s shutter can be tripped without a timer.
 For example the ML-3 or MC-30 are standard operating procedure when it comes to remote release.
 Still, I’d give the slight advantage here to the F5 because you don’t need another piece of equipment.
 There is an alternative for patient F6 users: if you set the Film Advance Mode Selector Dial to M-up and trip the shutter, 30 seconds after the mirror flips up out of the way the shutter will automatically release itself.
 This is cumbersome in changing light – but M-up shooting already is.
-For anyone interested in more information about Mirror-Up shooting you can visit this page.

 TRANSITIONING from OLDER NIKONS: